Bsc (Hons), Dip. Couns. Reg. MBACP MBPsS

 Training, qualifications & experience

-I hold a Diploma in Therapeutic Counselling (Integrative) which means I am qualified to work as a counsellor and assist you with any issues that may be troubling you.
+I hold a Level 4 Diploma in Therapeutic Counselling (Integrative) which means I am qualified to work as a counsellor and assist you with any issues that may be troubling you.
 I have completed the Certificate of Proficiency, which is the latest qualification required by qualified members of the BACP to complete to show that they are ethically competent.

 In addition to working as qualified counsellor I also hold a Foundation Degree in Counselling and have undertaken Cruse Bereavement training.
-I hold a second degree in Psychology with the plan of eventually gaining a Doctorate.
-My main research interests include anxieties and how this relates to our identities, virtually and in the real world.
+I hold a second degree in Psychology with First Class Honours with the plan of eventually gaining a Doctorate.
+My main research interests include anxiety and how our social world impacts upon that.
+I currently tutor counselling to trainee counsellors.

-I have experience working with individuals from small children and adolescents to adults.
-I have also been working in schools for the past five years and I work for an agency providing counselling services in a variety of schools.
+As well as having experience working with adults, I have additional experience working with small children and young adults.
+I have been working in schools for the past seven years and I work for an agency providing counselling services in primary and secondary schools.
+I also work for an agency specialising in bereavement counselling and I am trained to offer this for both children and adults.
 I carry out Continual Professional Development, undergo regular supervision and undertake further reading on a regular basis.

 I have had experience with issues including: